rslurry/slurropa_universalis/README.md

 ---

 # **Great Power Score**
+- Changed defined base GP value from 4 to 6.
+This results in 11 GPs at game start in v1.0.x.
 - Reduced the influence of population to 50% of the base game's value.
 Population influences income, which is also a GP score factor, and this double dipping leads to dumb results (like a country in eastern China having more GP score from population than any other GP has in total score, despite that they would get whooped by half of those other GPs).
 - Reduced country rank's influence by 50% (e.g., empire changed from 200 to 100).
 - Reduced HRE Emperorship's influence from 250 to 150.